-Sponsored by BYU Studies — Mark Staker is a Master Curator for the Church History Department’s Historic Sites Division and the author of Joseph and Lucy Smith’s Tunbridge Farm: An Archaology and Landscape Study (John Whitmer Historical Association, 2021).
+We can learn a lot about the life of the Prophet Joseph Smith by studying the history of his parents, Joseph Smith Sr. and Lucy Mack Smith.
+Mark Staker, a Master Curator for the Church History Department’s Historic Sites Division, has done precisely that.
+His landmark new volume is Joseph and Lucy Smith’s Tunbridge Farm: An Archaeology and Landscape Study (John Whitmer Historical Association, 2021).

 Who is Mark Staker and what is his connection to Church history.